AdobeXD/plugin-samples/guides/quick-start-guide/README.md

 Let’s walk through creating your first Adobe XD plugin together.

-We'll keep things simple in this Quick Start guide.
+We'll keep things simple in this Quick Start tutorial.
 Once you're done, you'll have a solid grasp of the steps to take when starting to create your own XD plugin.

 At the end of the guide, we'll suggest some next steps for going deeper with the XD plugin APIs.